lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 Middleware layer also supports chat history, via a `session_id`

+Note: A `session_id` is tied to a specific api key.
+Only that api key can access that chat history associated with the session.
+May eventually make an exception for admins.
+May eventually allow a single user across multiple api keys to own a `session_id`

 To use this with the OpenAI Interface when not using streaming, do the following:

 ```